bmcgregor22/reinforcement_learning_online_msds/agendas/ds5004_agenda_02.md

 ### Admin Items

-- Class next week to be held during office hours Sep 9th in place of Sep 11th
+- Class next week to be held during office hours Sep 9th from 8pm-9pm ET in place of Sep 11th

 ---